 Students can access Manage My Refunds within TUpay and select their refund option as soon as they pay a deposit to the University:

 - Select Student Tools

 - Select “TUpay” under Student Accounts

-Specific instructions to select your refund method are available in Student Choice Refunds.
+Specific instructions to select your refund method are available in Manage My Refunds.

 The advantages of having your refund deposited directly into a bank account of your choice is that you will receive your refund faster and more securely.